Thefez18-23/Salifort-Motor-Company/Salifort Motor  Company/README.md

 ### Citation:
 There is no external citation for this dataset.
 You can visit [kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv) for basic informations.

-### Current:
-The dataset is created 2 years ago.
-Clearly it is outdated.

-# P(A)CE - ANALYSIS -  EDA, CHECKING MODEL ASSUMPTIONS & SELECT MODEL
+ANALYSIS -  EDA, CHECKING MODEL ASSUMPTIONS & SELECT MODEL

 ## Data Cleaning: